faramarzmn/faramarzmn/README.md

 - 👋 Hi, I’m @faramarzmn
-- 👀 I’m interested in django
+- 👀 I’m interested in python and web-development
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning Machine-Learning

 <!---
 faramarzmn/faramarzmn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.